Hello fellow human.

 How are you?

 I'm glad you're here.

-Outside of work, I am very active outdoors and enjoy connecting with fellow outdoor enthusiasts.
+Outside of work, I love being outdoors and enjoy connecting with fellow outdoor enthusiasts.

 (A few of my) Interests: